Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 The saved pyBIA model can be `downloaded here <https://drive.google.com/file/d/178EVTz-VztlDcQOEh_Uzv1GUTQGYN4Ay/view?usp=sharing>`_.

-We can load this model and visualize the per-epoch performance
+We can then load this model and visualize its performance across epochs.

 .. code-block:: python